 - Perform a search and replace but only do it on the wp_posts table!
 In this case I was searching for: “126.96.36.199/~thehebp8” Despite the fact that the sacred Codex says, “Never, ever, change the contents of the GUID column, under any circumstances,” the IP-based URL was there too, so I checked the box to Replace GUIDs.

-- Then I went to the Administration > Settings > General panel and changed the WordPress Address (URL): change the address to the new location of your main WordPress core files.
+- Then, go to the Administration > Settings > General panel and change the WordPress Address (URL) to the new location of your main WordPress core files.

-In the box for Site Address (URL): change the address to the new location, which should match the WordPress (your public site) address.
+In the box for Site Address (URL) change the address to the new location, which should the site’s domain name.

 - Checking the Settings > Permalinks panel and make sure the Permalink structure now displays the domain name instead of the IP address

-- Then I edited the hidden .htaccess file pasting in the new snippet of permalinks code.
+- Then, edit the hidden .htaccess file, pasting in the new snippet of permalink code.

-- Last, I checked the settings in the Appearance > Menus to update the links to the home page that still had the old IP address embedded in it.
+- Last, check the settings in the Appearance > Menus to update the links to the home page that still has the old IP address embedded in it.

 The final result is a clean and quite functional WordPress installation with unlimited possibilities, one that far surpasses the very restrictive Photobiz template system.

-The very traits that make WordPress a universal platform for publishers and developers also make it somewhat vulnerable to hackers, so we provided Lisa with a bulletproof security setup that not only protects her against hackers but saves or delivers automatic hourly, daily or weekly database backups.
+The very traits that make WordPress a universal platform for publishers and developers also make it somewhat vulnerable to hackers, so we provide a bulletproof security setup that not only protects against hackers but saves or delivers automatic hourly, daily or weekly database backups.

-With the continual shift to handheld devices, her Website is now responsive and completely mobile-friendly.
+With the continual shift to handheld devices, the resulting Website is now responsive and completely mobile-friendly.